usnistgov/800-63-3/sp800-63b/sec10_usability.md

 A single authenticator type usually does not suffice for the entire user population.
 Therefore, whenever possible (based on AAL requirements), support alternative authenticator types and allow users to choose based on their needs.
 Task immediacy, perceived cost benefit tradeoffs, and unfamiliarity with certain authenticators often impact choice.
 Users tend to choose options that incur the least burden or cost at that moment.
 For example, if a task requires immediate access to an information system, a user may prefer to create a new account and password rather than select an authenticator requiring more steps.
 Alternatively, users may choose a federated identity option (approved at the appropriate AAL) if they already have an account with an identity provider.
 Users may understand some authenticators better than others, and have different levels of trust based on their understanding and experience.

-Positive user authentication experiences are integral to the success of an organization achieving the organization’s desired business outcomes.
-Therefore, strive to consider authenticators from the users’ perspective.
+Positive user authentication experiences are integral to the success of an organization achieving the organization's desired business outcomes.
+Therefore, strive to consider authenticators from the users' perspective.
 The overarching authentication usability goal is to minimize user burden and authentication friction (e.g., the number of times a user has to authenticate, the steps involved, and the amount of information he or she has to track).
 Single sign-on exemplifies one such minimization strategy.

 Usability considerations that are applicable to most authenticators are described below.
 Subsequent sections describe usability considerations that are specific to a particular authenticator.